Skip to main content

 Academic

-The transition from a state of normal to advanced insulin resistance is a journey into increasing systemic disorder, a concept captured by the term allostatic load.
+The transition from a state of normal insulin sensitivity to advanced insulin resistance is a journey into increasing systemic disorder, a concept captured by the term allostatic load.
 Allostasis refers to the body’s ability to achieve stability through change.

 However, chronic over-activation of the systems that manage stressors, primarily the HPA axis and the sympathetic nervous system, leads to allostatic overload.
 This is characterized by a cascade of molecular and cellular derangements that underpin advanced metabolic disease.
 A key feature of this state is the development of glucocorticoid receptor (GR) resistance.